kaliber-scala/play-prerender/README.md

 prerender.enabled = true
 # Probably 'http://localhost:3000/ if you run prerender.io locally, or 'http://service.prerender.io/' if you use the hosted prerender.io service
 prerender.service = "http://localhost:3000/"
 # Token for prerender.io.
-Will be shown in X-Prerender-Token response header on the index page.
 Not needed if you run prerender.io server locally.
 # prerender.token =
 # Maximum attempts done in the case Prerender fails (default: 1)
 prerender.maximumAttempts = 2